-It’s been two decades since we and Fort Smith mutually adopted one another, so I approached my list with more than the usual circumspection.
-When we arrived, restaurants were dry, then progressed to “private clubs” and finally became wet as the law caught up with current mores.
+It’s been more than two decades since we and Fort Smith mutually adopted one another, so I approached this with more than usual circumspection.
+Restaurants were dry when we arrived, then progressed to “private clubs” and finally became wet as the law caught up with current mores.
 That began a restaurant boom.
 We’re a town of only 90,000 give or take, but we have many independent eateries worthy of a fine meal.

 The dining scene continues to grow and newcomers are pushing the old establishments to up their game.
 That’s a win for the dining community.
 It depends on the occasion and what tickles our fancy at a given moment, but all of these are on our regular rotation.
 They are in strict alphabetical order, because there is no such thing as anonymity, and I don’t want to look over my shoulder and wonder what might happen when I start the car.

 Visiting Fort Smith

 Founded in 1817 at the confluence of the Arkansas and Poteau rivers, Fort Smith was the gateway to the wild, wild west.
 Nothing has changed since then.
 In fact, I can see Oklahoma from my house!

 There’s plenty to see and do while waiting for a dinner reservation.
 Visit the U.S. Marshals National Museum and learn how they helped tame the west.
 Tour the courtroom of Hanging Judge Isaac Parker and see where justice was served at the gallows 79 times.
 Take a walking tour to see the murals and sculptures of the Unexpected Project created by international artists.

 Fort Smith – The List

 A.J.’s is thriving with indoor and patio dining.
 Lunch and dinner service 11 AM – 9 PM Tuesday and Wednesday, 11 AM – 10 PM – Thursday – Saturday